Penis

-A penis (/ˈpiːnɪs/; : penises or penes) is a sex organ used by male and hermaphrodite animals to copulate, and by male placental mammals to urinate.
+In many animals, a penis (/ˈpiːnɪs/; : penises or penes) is the male sexual organ used to inseminate females (or hermaphrodites) during copulation.
+Such organs occur in both vertebrates and invertebrates, but males do not bear a penis in every animal species.
+Furthermore, penises are not necessarily homologous.

-The term penis applies to many intromittent organs of vertebrates and invertebrates, but not to all.
+The term penis applies to many intromittent organs, but not to all.
 As an example, the intromittent organ of most Cephalopoda is the hectocotylus, a specialized arm, and male spiders use their pedipalps.
 Even within the Vertebrata, there are morphological variants with specific terminology, such as hemipenes.